 She asked, once after we had finished doing yoga in the living room.
 “Do you think someone is going to rescue us?”

 “Well, they’re not.
 Get over it.
 This is it.
 It’s only us.
 There is no help coming.”

 She was right.
 And while I felt the sadness and hopelessness for both of us, she sounded the war drums, initially to keep us solvent, but later to survive the splitting of our marriage.
 She has always been the stronger one.
 And she came to resent my affirmation of her strength.
 She wanted a strong man.
-She wanted a bread-winner.
+She wanted a breadwinner.
 She wanted things to get easy again.

 And my ex-wife carried our entire family for a long time while I struggled to regain my masculine identity.
-And in the end she chose to seek a different partner for the future.
+And in the end, she chose to seek a different partner for the future.
 And while it broke my heart, I did not fight to keep her in the marriage once she had expressed her plans to leave.

-Today, I still recognise my too-sensitive side, and I try to counter worry and doubt by taking necessary action even when I don’t feel like it.
+Today, I still recognize my too-sensitive side, and I try to counter worry and doubt by taking necessary action even when I don’t feel like it.
 And I wonder what my next partner might bring to the equation.
 And I will show up as a competent breadwinner AND sensitive man.
 Let’s see who that draws in.

 - Finding Balance In the Inequitable Life After Divorce

 - Lean Into Anger: Healing My Father’s Fury

 - Moving from Parenting To Co-parenting: Joining Together In Divorce